-Although this site is dedicated to my personal projects, I'd like to mention my day job.
-Later in 2011 a took up a web development position full time, after my son started at primary school.
+In 2011 I took up a web development position full time, after my son started at primary school.

-I've been an application / web developer at Orchid Software Ltd for over 7 years.
-I've worked on many interesting projects, on our intranet products.
+I was an application / web developer at Orchid Software Ltd for over 7 years.
+I worked on many interesting projects and intranet products.